HuskyDG/magisk-files/README.md

 > For some reasons, closing Root access in emulator settings will intentionally removing Magisk `su`, so do not switch off Root access.

+## Kitsune module

+- To develop Magisk module that might use specific Kitsune Magisk features (early-mount, init.rc injector,...), you can download [this module template](https://huskydg.github.io/magisk-files/module-template.zip)

 ## Donate me

 - Paypal: [paypal.me/huskydg](http://paypal.me/huskydg)